-- Anything with a weight of more than 25kg, length of more than 1.2m or cubic volume exceeding 100 litres
+- Anything with a weight of more than 70lbs, or a volume greater than 7 cubic feet

 - Any items to be used for illegal purposes